Why are old cows best left in the ditch? No, it's not a bad joke - it's one of many strange phrases from the four corners of the globe...

 With their unapologetic love for meat, is it any wonder that the Germans regard living like a maggot in bacon as an enviable state of being?

 Russian for 'I'm telling you the truth.'
-Personally, I'd rather they hang the noodles.
+We'd rather they hang the noodles.

-An old Arab saying that is the equivalent of a pot calling a kettle black.
+An old Arab saying that is the equivalent of a pot calling a kettle black – in other words, a hypocritical person.

 In Spain, that's how you stand someone up.